 The Specialist Group on Applications and Presentation for ATSC 3.0 (called TG3/S34) will solicit, examine and assess technical proposals and develop Standards and Recommended Practices for applications executed on, and for presentation of, the next generation digital terrestrial television broadcast system to fulfill the relevant ATSC 3.0 System Requirements.
 The Specialist Group will primarily focus on the portion of the ATSC 3.0 platform that defines the user experience.
-The work may include, but is not limited to, content essence (video, audio, captions), formats, support for audio and video codec systems, linear TV services, file delivery services, interactive applications, service measurement, service announcement, service and content protection, and other features as defined by system requirements across a multi-device ecosystem.
+The work includes, but is not limited to, content essence (video, audio, captions), formats, support for audio and video codec systems, linear TV services, accessibility (including video description and closed captions) and other features as defined by system requirements across a multi-device ecosystem.